Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 The sequence recall task includes two stages: memorization and recall.
 At the memorization stage, a network continuously stores a sequence of tokens (e.g., letters, phonemes, etc).
 The number of unique tokens is denoted as $D$ ($D=27$ in the experiments), and one token is presented as input each timestep.
 At the recall stage, the network uses the content of its reservoir to retrieve the token stored $d$ steps ago, where $d$ denotes delay.
 In the experiments, the range of delay varied between 0 and 15.

-For ESN, the dictionary of tokens was represented by a one-hot encoding, i.e. the number of input layer neurons was set to the size of the dictionary $K=D=27$.
+For the conventional and ring-based ESNs, the dictionary of tokens was represented by a one-hot encoding, i.e. the number of input layer neurons was set to the size of the dictionary $K=D=27$.
 The same encoding scheme was adopted for the output layer, $L=27$.
 The input vector was projected to the reservoir by the projection matrix $\textbf{W}^{in}$ where each entry was independently generated from the uniform distribution in the range $[-1,1]$, the projection gain was set to $\beta=0.1$.
-The reservoir connection matrix $\textbf{W}$ was first generated from the standard normal distribution and then orthogonalized.
-The feedback strength of the reservoir connection matrix was to $\rho=0.94$.
+The reservoir connection matrix $\textbf{W}$ for the conventional ESN was first generated from the standard normal distribution and then orthogonalized.
+The reservoir connection matrix $\textbf{W}$ for the ring-based ESN was generated as a permutation matrix.
+The feedback strength of both reservoir connection matrices was set to $\rho=0.94$.

 For intESN, the item memory was populated with $D$ random high-dimensional bipolar vectors.
 The threshold for the clipping function was set to $\kappa=3$.
 The output layer was the same as in ESN with $L=27$ and one-hot encoding of tokens.
+It is worth noting that $\rho$ and $\kappa$ were chosen in such a way that the accuracy curves would resemble each other as close as possible.
+The diligent readers are kindly referred to the Supplementary materials (Fig. S.1) where for the case $N=200$ the curves for the range of $\rho$ and $\kappa$ values are presented.

 For each value of of the delay $d$ a readout matrix $\textbf{W}^{\text{out}}$ was trained, producing 16 matrices in total.
 The training sequence presented 2000 random tokens to the network, and only the last 1500 steps were used to compute the readout matrices.
 The regularization parameter for ridge regression was set to $\lambda=0$.
 The training sequence of tokens delayed by the particular $d$ was used as the ground truth for the the activations of the output layer.
 During the operating phase, both the inclusion of a new token into the reservoir and the recall of the delayed token from the reservoir were simultaneous.
 Experiments were performed for three different sizes of the reservoir: $N=100$, $N=200$, and $N=300$.